isolomonleecode/nixcos/README.md

 <div align="center">

+trying to learn Github while also learning and using linux

 ## ZaneyOS 🟰 Best ❄️ NixOS Configs

 ZaneyOS is a simple way of reproducing my configuration on any NixOS system.